POP303U/nvim-ide/README.md

-# vscode-nvim
+# nvim-ide

 **Release Stable 1.0**

-***IMPORTANT***:
-This is not a vscode config!
-It is purely for vscode users wanting to use Neovim with minimal setup.
+This is my attempt at making the most userfriendly Neovim configuration for beginners.
+It functions like a true IDE thanks to the native Neovim LSP api, which can handle autocompletion, code snippets and more.

 ## Preview